 Based on this experience, Matthew’s Friends was founded in 2004 by Emma Williams, Matthew’s mother, with a similar mission as the Charlie Foundation.
 Despite these dramatic testimonials and dedicated foundations, the diet remained underutilized.
 Several key breakthroughs came in 2008: The Charlie Foundation had commissioned medical professionals with ketogenic diet experience to collaborate on guidelines for prescribing the diet.
 This culminated in a consensus guideline publication in Epilepsia, a prestigious international medical journal, authored by internationally recognized leaders in the field.

-At the same time, a Class I clinical study was published in Lancet Neurology confirming the diet’s efficacy as a treatment for medically intractable epilepsy; more positive Class I studies followed, cementing the scientific evidence for ketogenic diet use.
+At the same time, Matthew’s Friends supported a Class I clinical study that was published in Lancet Neurology confirming the diet’s efficacy as a treatment for medically intractable epilepsy; more positive Class I studies followed, cementing the scientific evidence for ketogenic diet use.
 The use of ketogenic diet therapy spread rapidly worldwide, and with increased use came a broader understanding of its potential benefits for other neurological disorders.